 ☐ Limit the Login Attempts

 One of the simplest yet most effective ways to protect your website from brute-force login attempts is to limit them.
 Any good security plugin has this built-in feature, in addition to two-step authentication, unauthorized logins monitoring, and an ability to block IP addresses.
+If you’re aiming for full-blown ISO 27001 accreditation, this could form part of the audit process, and is a best practice to implement across your IT assets, not just your website.

 ☐ Add Basic HTTP Authentication to Your Website